Pictured doing its signature 'hushing' pose

 Class: Guitarist, Vocalist

-This subject is seldom photographed due to it frequently residing alongside aquatic life in the rivers of Kansas.
+This subject is seldom photographed due to it frequently residing alongside aquatic life in the Kansas river.
 Researchers believe 091-1A has a means of communicating with the fish using a highly potent guitar tone that scientists are unable to recreate in their laboratories.
 Theoretical physicists believe the pure jam power that this specimen has within can be harnessed and turned into renewable energy if capture is successful.
 When attempting contact, bring a scuba suit and remain weary of the bright pink guitar.

 Class: Trumpeter